sandialabs/seacas/README.md

    * enter the command `../cmake-config` and cmake should configure everything for the build.
    * `make && make install`
    * If everything works, your applications should be in `${ACCESS}/bin`

+## Testing
+There are a few unit tests for zoltan, exodus, and aprepro that can be run via `make test` if you configured with `-D SEACASProj_ENABLE_TESTS=ON`.

+There is also a system-level test that just verifies that the applications can read and write exodus files correctly.
+This test runs off of the installed applications.
+To run do:

+ * `make install`
+ * `cd ../SEACAS-Test`
+ * `make clean; make`

+This will run through several of the SEACAS applications creating a mesh (exodus file) and then performing various manipulations on the mesh.
+If the test runs successfully, there is some hope that everything has built and is running correctly.

 ## Exodus
 If you only want the exodus library, then follow most of the above instructions with the following exceptions: